Woolland

 Woolland is a village and civil parish in north Dorset, England, situated in the Blackmore Vale under Bulbarrow Hill 7 mi west of Blandford Forum.
-In 2013 the estimated population of the civil parish was 50.
-The village had a population of 76 in 2001.

-The village is first mentioned in Cartularium Saxonicum from the year 939 Wonlond, the Domesday Book from the year 1086 Winlande and the Pipe Rolls from the year 1170 Wunlanda.
-The name is interpreted as Old English wynn-land meadow land or pasture land.
+The village is first mentioned as Wonlond in Cartularium Saxonicum from the year 939; as Winlande in the Domesday Book from 1086; and as Wunlanda in the Pipe Rolls from 1170.
+The name is interpreted as Old English wynn-land meaning "meadow land" or "pasture land".

 The sculptor Elisabeth Frink had a studio in the village during the 1970s.

+The grade II listed parish church was designed by George Gilbert Scott and built in 1857.

+Governance

+At the lower level of local government, Woolland is a civil parish.
+It does not have a parish council, instead holding parish meetings.

+At the upper level of local government, Wooland is in Dorset unitary district.
+For elections to Dorset Council, it is part of Blackmore Vale electoral ward.

+Historically, Woolland was in Sturminster Rural District from 1894 until 1974.
+It was then in North Dorset district until Dorset became unitary in 2019.